KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: ATK +18%
+* 2-Piece Set Bonus: ATK +18%.
-* 4 Piece Set Bonus: If the wielder of this artifact set uses a Sword, Claymore or Polearm, increases their Normal Attack DMG by 35%
+* 4-Piece Set Bonus: If the wielder of this artifact set uses a Sword, Claymore or Polearm, increases their Normal Attack DMG by 35%
+{% endtab %}
+{% endtabs %}

+### Glided Dreams

+{% tabs %}
+{% tab title="Description" %}
+* 2-Piece Set Bonus: Elemental Mastery +80
+* 4-Piece Set Bonus: Within 8s of triggering an Elemental Reaction, the character equipping this will obtain buffs based on the Elemental Type of the other party members, ATK is increased by 14% for each party member whose Elemental Type is the same as the equipping character, and Elemental Mastery is increased by 50 for every party member with a different Elemental Type.
+Each of the aforementioned buffs will count up to 3 characters.
+This effect can be triggered once every 8s.
+The character who equips this can still trigger its effects when not on the field.
+{% endtab %}

+{% tab title="Findings" %}
+* Coming soon.
 {% endtab %}
 {% endtabs %}